Hubble reveals complex multi-scale structure in the edge-on protoplanetary disk IRAS 23077+6707: Results and discussion

-We repeated the measurement of the intensity ratios between the eastern and western nebulae from \citet{Monsch+2024}.
-For this analysis, we rotated each HST image by $25^\circ$ counterclockwise to align the disk midplane with the vertical axis.
-This corresponds to a disk position angle of $\mathrm{PA}=335^\circ$, as recently measured by \citet{Lovell+2025} in high-resolution millimeter observations of IRAS23077.
-All HST images were then smoothed with a symmetric 2D Gaussian kernel with a FWHM of $0.5''$ in order to suppress small-scale substructures (e.g., the wisps) that would otherwise introduce multiple peaks in the vertical profiles.
+All HST images were then smoothed with a symmetric 2D Gaussian kernel with a FWHM of $0\farcs5$ in order to suppress small-scale substructures (e.g., the wisps) that would otherwise introduce multiple peaks in the vertical profiles.
 We checked that this smoothing does not affect our key measurements: while the profiles become somewhat broader and peak intensities change, the peak-to-peak separation and flux ratios remain essentially unchanged.
 We then extracted the profiles by averaging pixel lanes within a $1''$-wide band centered on the disk midplane (see the red band in the cutout image in Figure~\ref{fig:vertical_profiles}).
 This approach maximizes the signal-to-noise ratio and reduces the influence of disk flaring and shadowing on the profiles.

 The resulting profiles are shown in Figure~\ref{fig:vertical_profiles}.
 The bright peak near zero offset corresponds to the western nebula, while the fainter peak traces the eastern nebula; the gap between them marks the central dust lane.
 Because the images are centered on IRAS23077's sky coordinates, the midplane does not fall exactly at zero offset but is slightly shifted toward negative values--consistent with the disk being slightly inclined away from the observer.
 Also, a gradual narrowing of the midplane is evident toward longer wavelengths: in the near-IR filters, the central gap becomes shallower and the two peaks move closer together compared to the optical bands.
-This trend continues in the SMA and NOEMA profiles, whose peaks lie very close to zero offset, as the millimeter emission traces the narrow disk midplane and is therefore less affected by optical depth and inclination effects.
+This trend continues in the SMA and NOEMA profiles, whose peaks lie very close to zero offset, as the millimeter emission directly traces the narrow disk midplane and is therefore less affected by optical depth and inclination effects.

 We find peak-to-peak flux ratios between the western and eastern lobes of $14.3\pm0.9$, $10.1\pm0.6$, $7.8\pm0.4$, $6.5\pm0.4$, $7.3\pm0.5$, and $8.1\pm0.5$ in the F438W, F606W, F814W, F105W, F125W, and F160W filters, respectively (see Figure~\ref{fig:obs_midplane_ratio}).
 Uncertainties are 1$\sigma$ estimates based on parametric bootstrapping with 1000 Poisson realizations of the averaged profiles, accounting for photon noise in each pixel.
 These measurements show that the brightness asymmetry increases significantly toward shorter wavelengths, but also exhibits a modest rise in the IR, possibly due to compact emission near the disk center (see \S\ref{sec:results_centralsource}).